MP Estate Planning UK

 Circumstances Under Which to Revoke

-There are several situations where revoking a Special Power of Attorney may be necessary.
-These include:
+There are several situations where revoking an LPA may be necessary:

-• If there’s a change in your financial situation or personal circumstances that necessitates a different arrangement.
+• If there’s been a change in your circumstances that means a different arrangement would better serve your interests.

-• In cases where the attorney has acted improperly or against your interests.
+• In cases where you suspect or discover that your attorney has acted improperly, beyond their authority, or against your interests.

 How to Effectively Revoke Powers